michael8rown/ansible/README.md

 * install all the packages I like
 * enable all the services I use
-* disable Wayland (is Wayland EVER going to figure out how to handle cursors?)
+* disable Wayland (is Wayland EVER going to figure out how to handle cursors???)
 * set the root password
 * create a new user
 * set that user's password